 The 116th Congress is historically significant.
-More women than ever have joined Congress.
-In fact, women make up nearly one-quarter of the new Congress.
-Our latest infographic presents a visual history of women in Congress.
+More women than ever joined Congress.
+In fact, women make up nearly one-quarter of the newest Congress.
+Our latest poster presents a visual history of women in Congress.

 First, let’s take a look at some basics.
 Congress is the branch of the government that makes laws.
 Members of Congress work in the Capitol Building in Washington, D.C.
 The Senate meets in one side of the building and the House of Representatives meets in the other.
 The Senate has 100 members, two from each state.
 The House has 435 voting members, assigned to each state based on population.

 The sessions of Congress are numbered.
 The First Congress served from 1789 to 1791.
 More recently, the 115th Congress served from 2017 to 2019.
 For over one hundred years, all members of Congress were men.